Medical Assistant (Royal Navy): Honours and awards

 An ongoing project is underway to find all honours and awards that have been recorded in the London Gazette for the Sick Berth/Medical Assistant ratings.
 Many more are being discovered.

 Training

 Basic training (10 weeks) is conducted at HMS Raleigh shore establishment in Torpoint, Cornwall.
 Medical training (39 weeks) is conducted at the Defence Medical Academy at Whittington Barracks in Lichfield.

-The first 13 weeks is called Common Core and is also completed with the medics from the British Army and RAF.
+The first 13 weeks is called Foundation medic and is also completed with the medics from the British Army and RAF.
 This training includes: